kEND/start-a-business/_posts/2020-12-17-what-we-say-to-our-kids.md

 The focus is entirely selfish.
 We want what's best for our kids.
 But, when we tell them these things, we reinforce what the world system constantly pours into their minds--serve yourself.
 Rabbi Lapin says the morally right thing to do is to focus completely on __serving others__.
 He continues...

 >  This isn't about the money.
 It's about your relationship with other people.
-You've got to find what other people need and want and then learn how to get passionate about supplying it.  ___The passion follows what needs doing___
+You've got to find what other people need and want and then learn how to get passionate about supplying it.  ___The passion follows what needs doing.___
 >
 > &mdash; <cite>Rabbi Daniel Lapin [ibid](https://youtu.be/lVS0vIkTrsw?t=2124){:target="_blank" rel="noopener"}</cite>